MrKriss/CarAuctionAnalysis/README.md

 #Installation

-To replicate these results it is important to ensure that the environmnet I ran them in is reproduced on other machines.
+To replicate these results it is important to ensure that the environment I ran them in is reproduced on other machines.
-The easiest way to do this is to use the `conda` commnad line utility from Continuuim Analytics.
+The easiest way to do this is to use the `conda` command line utility from Continuuim Analytics.

 This utility is part of their Python Anaconda Distribution [http://continuum.io/downloads#py34](http://continuum.io/downloads#py34), or can be installed separately as a minimal installation with their Miniconda installer [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html)